GPTP-workshop/gptp-workshop.github.io/2022/index.md

 ---
-layout: default
+layout: old
-updated: "May 27, 2022"
-roman: "XIX"
-dates: "June 2-4, 2022"
+year: 2022
 ---

 ## GPTP Workshop 2022
 ## University of Michigan, Weiser Hall
 ## Thursday June 2 to Saturday June 4

 Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2022 by the University of Michigan.
 We are returning to our origins at UoM.

 ## COVID Precautions